Lithuanian Art Society: Support of folk art

-Influenced by the Arts and Crafts movement, the society paid great attention to Lithuanian folk art which was increasingly seen as an expression of the Lithuanian character.
+Influenced by the Arts and Crafts movement, the society paid great attention to Lithuanian folk art, which was increasingly seen as an expression of the Lithuanian character.
 The annual exhibitions consistently featured numerous works by Lithuanian folk artists, but most of the attention was paid to textiles (sashes, aprons, towels, etc.) and exhibited very few items made of wood.
 Overall, the folk art was varied and, in addition to truly traditional art, included exhibits by professional or almost professional artists that sometimes had cosmopolitan elements or features borrowed from mass-produced items.
-In 1913, the society participated in two separate folk art exhibitions – folk art and small craft exhibition in Vilnius and at the Second All-Russian Folk Art Exhibition organized in Saint Petersburg.
+In 1913, the society participated in two separate folk art exhibitions –the folk art and small craft exhibition in Vilnius and at the Second All-Russian Folk Art Exhibition organized in Saint Petersburg.
 In Saint Petersburg, the society exhibited about a thousand items and was awarded the exhibition's silver medal.
 Some exhibits were acquired by several Russian museums and are still held by the Russian Museum of Ethnography.
 The society was also invited to participate at the planned Russian handcraft exhibition at the Wertheim store in Berlin in January 1914.

 In 1912, the society published an album of drawings by Antanas Jaroševičius.
 The drawings were of Lithuanian crosses, column shrines, and roofed poles – elements of Lithuanian folk architecture and sculpture.
 The introduction was written by Jonas Basanavičius; the book's design was prepared by Žmuidzinavičius.
 It is considered the first study of Lithuanian folk art.
 It was also an important development in changing attitudes about these folk architectural elements – the Catholic clergy considered them of low artistic value and rejected them due to remnants of pagan Lithuanian symbols.
 Overall, the promotion of folk art encouraged villagers to continue their traditional craft.